MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-aml-file-system-terraform.md

 ---
 title: 'Quickstart: Create an Azure Lustre file system using Terraform'
 description: In this quickstart, you create an Azure Lustre file system using Terraform.
-services: lustre
+services: azure-stack
-author: pauljewell
+author: pauljewellmsft
-ms.service: lustre
+ms.service: azure-stack
 ms.topic: quickstart
 ms.custom: devx-track-terraform
 ms.date: 10/18/2023
-ms.author: pauljewellmsft
+ms.author: pauljewell
 content_well_notification:
   - AI-contribution
 ---

 # Quickstart: Create an Azure Lustre file system using Terraform

-In this quickstart, you use Terraform to create an [Azure Lustre](/azure/azure-managed-lustre/amlfs-overview) file system.
+In this quickstart, you use Terraform to create an [Azure Lustre](amlfs-overview.md) file system.

 [!INCLUDE [About Terraform](~/azure-dev-docs-pr/articles/terraform/includes/abstract.md)]